-In 2013, 34% of the roundwood harvested in the Republic of Ireland was used for energy generation, mainly within the forest products sector.
-In terms of self-sufficiency, 67% of the Irish market for sawn softwood timber was supplied by domestic production with the balance being imported.
-Over the same period, only 4% of the Irish market for sawn hardwood was supplied domestically.
-23
+In 2014, 36% of the roundwood harvested in the Republic of Ireland was used for energy generation, mainly within the forest products sector.
+Demand for sawn timber grew by 9% in 2014, driven by an improving construction market.
+In terms of self-sufficiency, 52% of the Irish market for sawn softwood timber was supplied by domestic production with the balance being imported.
+Over the same period, only 6% of the Irish market for sawn hardwood was supplied domestically.
+22

-23 Woodflow and forest-based biomass energy use on the island of Ireland (2013).COFORD Connects No.34.
+22 Woodflow and forest-based biomass energy use on the island of Ireland (2014).
 COFORD, Dublin.